ciber-lab/pictor-yolo/README.md

 ## **Pre-trained Models**

-Models trained on different combinations of Pictor-v2 dataset are available in the corresponding OneDrive subfolders of the "Models" folder.
+Models trained on different combinations of Pictor-v2 dataset are available in the corresponding subfolders of the "Models" folder in the dataset.

 The folder contains following models:
 - YOLO-v2 trained on crowd-sourced dataset.